nptscot/nptscot.github.io/manual/index.md

 The NPT includes a 'Simplified' toggle that simplifies the route network display.
 Major road corridors can be complex with multiple adjacent carriageways, cycle paths and footways, which are often shown as individual line features on OSM.
 This makes it hard to assess overall demand across corridors that contain multiple parallel segments.
 The simplified network attempts to address this problem by combining parallel routes into a single 'centerline' for each corridor.

 **Disclaimer:** The simplified network uses OS Open Roads, which aggregates values from the OSM layer.
 This joining stage may yield some errors.
-Please report any noticed errors to (trazwa@leeds.ac.uk).
+Please report any noticed errors.

-This can lead to a loss of detail.
+Application of the Simplified network can lead to a loss of detail.
 For a comprehensive analysis, it's advisable to consider both the simplified and the full route networks in tandem when evaluating cycling demand.
 This dual approach helps balance the big-picture overview with the nuanced details of specific routes.

 ![Simplified Network](/images/simplified.png)